marberi/100days/README.md

 high income.
 In the lesson notebook the achieved 82%.
 Running more epochs, changing layers etc. did not improve the result.
 A bit disappointing.
 Hopefully they come back with some interesting tweaks.

+# Day 27 [2019-02-14]
+Most of the day I attempted to fit a large (1 million) simulated galaxy sample to a neural network.
+It is unclear if the network is overfitting or have not properly converged to a state where my metric makes sense.
+More work is clearly needed.